Take a Loki at Who Might Be in Marvel TV Makeover - Mandatory

 The Warriors Three

 Before being unceremoniously disposed of by Hela in Thor: Ragnarok the trio of Asgardian warriors played a co-starring role in Thor’s MCU storyline, appearing in all three movies.
-With a backstory that dates back to Thor’s origin story, you can almost bet that Fandral, Hogun, and Volstagg will show up in Loki’s new show.
+With a backstory that dates back to Thor’s Asgardian origins, you can almost bet that Fandral, Hogun, and Volstagg will show up in Loki’s new show.

 Job Goals: Movie Biz Advice From ‘Avengers: Infinity War’ Producer Trinh Tran